-Hallgrímskirkja is both an Evangelical Lutheran church and a national monument to its namesake, Hallgrímur Pétursson—a 17th-century Icelandic clergyman and poet.
+Hallgrímskirkja is a striking Evangelical Lutheran church and a national monument to its namesake, Hallgrímur Pétursson—a 17th-century Icelandic clergyman and poet.
 Stand back to admire the expressionist facade, designed to evoke basalt rocks of the Icelandic landscape.
 Ascend the 20-story tower and overlook the Reykjavik skyline from bay to bay.
 Visitors are welcome here—just check the schedule.

-Established in 1863, the National Museum of Iceland tells the story of this windswept Island from medieval settlement through to the contemporary day.
+If you’re interested in history, head to the National Museum of Iceland, which tells the story of this windswept Island from medieval settlement through to the contemporary day.
 Peruse some 2,000 objects and 1,000 photographs that together tell a story of resilient and daring people.
 Go inside a settler cabin and try on medieval armor for a fetching Viking selfie.

-The Sun Voyager is a photo-trap that lives up to the hype.
+The Sun Voyager is a great place for a photo opportunity during your vacation in Reykjavik.
 As you stroll the sculpture and shore walk on the Reykjavik seaside, you’ll come across the 1986 statue, by Jon Gunnar Arnason, called the Solfarid, or “Sun Voyager.”
 An abstracted steel boat, this piece commemorates the Viking history of the island.
 Visit the ship around the time the sun goes down: The sunset here with Mount Esja in the background is particularly spectacular.

-Reykjavik City Pond, or “Tjörnin” as it’s commonly known, is actually a series of five connected bodies of water stretching from the city’s downtown to the domestic airport.
+Reykjavik City Pond, or “Tjörnin” as it’s commonly known, is actually a series of five connected bodies of water.
 Over 40 bird species call this lake home, including the arctic tern, eider ducks, and gadwalls.
 Birdwatch from the grassy shores—you're even allowed to feed the birds, although experts recommend you opt for grains over breadcrumbs.

-The Settlement Exhibition blends archeology with new media for an immersive historical experience.
+If you want to experience a blend of archeology and new media, head to the Settlement Exhibition for an immersive historical experience.
 Visit the actual archeological site of a 10th-century Viking longhouse or hall, uncovered in 2001 by city construction and now part of the Reykjavik City Museum.
 Learn about life at the time of the first European settlers and its evolution into modern Icelandic history.

 Personal advice from Tourlane experts